-This form shall be submitted by [Insert Deadline] Submit the form to: [Insert AIHEC Host Committee or the Web Page Design Coordinator Contact Information]
+oy [Insert Deadline] HEC Host Committee or the Web Page Design ( Coordinator Contact Information]

+Tribal College e:

-Team Name: \\\\\
+Team Name:

-Email: \\\\\\Phone: \\\\\
+Email: Phone:

-Circle One: Team or Individual
+Circle One: T eam or Individu ual

+Please type or r print legibly.

-First and Last Name
+First a and Last Name

-1

 2

 3

 4

 5

-I give permission for this Web Page Competition entry to be included in the AIHEC Virtual Library.
+I give perm Library. ission for this Web Page Compe tition entry to be inclu nded in the AIHEC Virtual

-Signature of Team Captain or Individual Participant
+Signature of Team Captain or Individual Partici pant D ate

-I certify that the Tribal College participants listed above and on the roster meet all eligibility guidelines of the American Indian Higher Education Consortium (AIHEC) and is/are eligible to participate in the AIHEC Student Conference.
+I certify that the Tribal Col lege participants liste ed above and on the ros ter meet all eligibility guidelines of

+the America n Indian Higher Education Consorti um (AIHEC) and is/are eligible to participate in the AIHEC

+Student Con ference.

+P.1.
+05

-Signature - Web Page Design Point of Contact
+Signature - ' Web Page Desi gn Point of Contact Date